 Details and Policies

 Every great event is a success due to the individuals like you helping to make magic happen.
 Every great memory is facilitated by people like you who ensure everything runs smoothly.
 The fact is, we can’t do this without you!
 We would love your assistance in making this event amazing.
-There are a number of great reasons why you should lend your time:
+There are a number of great reasons why you might want to lend your time:

 - You have time and skills that could be fantastically utilized by our team